Siddhartha Roy: Early life, education and career

-Legacy
+Research

 Roy's researches during his stint in the US was on protein folding and nuclear magnetic resonance studies of DNA and those researches identified the first hydropathy model which helped in predicting the exteriors and interiors of proteins by analyzing sequence information.
 He is also reported to have performed the complete assignment of a nucleic acid imino proton spectra using Nuclear Overhauser effect, regio-specific isotope labeling of sugars in nucleic acids and working along with Ad Bax and R. H. Griffey, developed an indirect 2D-NMR detection method, all reported to be for the first time.
 Later focusing his attention on bacteriophage lambda, he studied the gene expression of the bacterial virus using its operator-repressor system.
 Through his collaborative work with Sankar Adhya in 1998, he elucidated the role of differential contact in the transcription regulation mechanism and demonstrated the theory in many genetic regulatory circuits.
 His current work is focused on peptide therapeutics and he holds patents for some of his work.

 Roy has published his research work through a number of articles published in peer-reviewed journals and ResearchGate, an online repository of scientific papers, has listed 155 of them.
 He is the Co-author of "Chemical Biology of the Genome" published by Elsevier/AP.
 He is a joint editor of Subcellular Biochemistry, volume on Proteins: Structure, Function, and Engineering published by Plenum Press, New York, USA and Protein-Protein interaction Regulators published by Royal Society of Chemistry, UK.
 He has guided around 30 scholars in their doctoral studies.
 When the Chemical Biology Society of India was formed in 2013, he became its founder president and holds the position.
 He is a former president of the West Bengal Academy of Science and Technology and is its incumbent vice president.